 Changing Obama’s environmental policy is higher fruit, but Trump seems really committed to it and has Scott Pruitt as his EPA administrator, which is likely to prove his most important cabinet pick outside of the foreign policy realm.

 Obamacare repeal is much more difficult than this low-hanging fruit.
 The NNT argument above was that merely getting the Democrats out of the White House was enough to do a lot; there is no need for Wilsonian Presidential leadership, just sign what Congress has been chomping at the bit to pass.
-But it turns out Republicans weren’t all sure, or all in agreement, about what they wanted to pass, and Trump’s lack of knowledge makes him unable to tell them what to do, which is what many of them apparently wanted.
+But it turns out Republicans weren’t all sure, or all in agreement, about what they wanted to pass, and Trump’s lack of knowledge makes him unable to tell them what to do.
+And such Presidential guidance turns out to be what many Republicans in Congress apparently wanted.

 Congress of course is having to exercise its policy muscles for the first time since 2010, when Democrats controlled it.
 Congressional Republicans are having to act on their own initiative in a way that they haven’t since the Clinton years.
 Congressional reassertion should be a good thing in the long term.
 The jury is still out on whether Republicans can achieve some limited success on health care.